 I have spent the last 10 years dedicated to teaching children how their bodies work and what foods best fuel them.
-My children inspired this journey and now as teenagers, plus helping many women with their hormonal health, it was time to expand my girls curriculum and bring it to every girl.
+My children inspired this journey and now as teenagers, and helping many women with their hormonal health, it was time to expand my girl’s curriculum.
 This stuff is important.
-It is really the foundation to a woman health.
+It is the foundation of a woman’s health.
 Knowledge is power and once girls realize their hormones give them superpowers, who knows how amazingly far our girls will go.

-By teaching girls the physical and emotional changes that occur in their bodies, we can empower them to make good choices as well as anticipate the changes that occur as hormones fluctuate throughout the month.
+By teaching girls the physical and emotional changes that occur in their bodies, we empower them to make good choices.
+It addition, it allows them to anticipate the changes that occur as hormones fluctuate throughout the month.
 Understanding these patterns and what is normal may reduce the risk of future health issues.
-In educating girls about their bodies and teaching them important lifestyle strategies, we hope to contribute to a reduction in these statistics:
+By educating girls about their bodies and teaching them important lifestyle strategies, we hope to contribute to a reduction in these statistics:

 - 14% of teens skip school because of period symptoms.